-The UT Service Center will provide support for standard software for up to five years past its last distribution to students.
+The Service Center will provide support for standard software for up to five years past its last distribution to students.
 Some packages/operating systems may be phased out earlier if technical issues merit such a change (eg Y2K).
 Most software was distributed for use on specific computer configurations.
-Software installed on systems other than what was originally purchased/supplied by the CI will receive limited support.
+Software installed on systems other than what was originally purchased/supplied by the Computer Initiative (CI) will receive limited support.
 Software and operating systems not listed are unsupported.
 Please contact the vendor directly for further assistance.

 All the software listed above.
-Additional support for other software can be found at the Instructional Technology Center, which can be reached by calling the Service Center at 973-408-4357.
+Additional support for other software may be available at the Instructional Technology Center, which can be reached by calling the Service Center at 973-408-4357.

 Software not already installed on computers can be installed through the Software Center (Windows) or Self Service (Mac).